umd-db/cmsc424-fall2025/project4/README.md

 ### 2. Nested Loops Joins

-There are three types of join algorithms in the codebase (See section 15.5.2 of the textbook):
+There are four types of join algorithms in the codebase (See section 15.5 of the textbook):

 - SNLJ: Simple Nested Loop Join
 - BNLJ: Block Nested Loop Join